Using SPORT AND EDUCATION AS

 "No society truly blooms if all of its members are not included, and half of those members are female"

-Research and reality show us that women and girls across the world are often left on the margins of society and denied opportunity when it comes to sport and education.
+Research and reality show us that women and girls across the world are often left on the margins of society and denied opportunities when it comes to sports and education.